chongduan/chongduan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Director, Digital & Imaging AI Lead in the Digital Medicine & Translational Imaging group within Pfizer's Translational Clinical Sciences organization.
+I am the Director, Digital & Imaging AI Lead in the Digital Medicine & Translational Imaging group within Pfizer's Translational Clinical Sciences organization.
 I am interested in medical imaging, machine learning, and drug R&D.

 I received a Bachelor's degree in Chemistry from [Nankai University](https://en.nankai.edu.cn/), a Master's degree in Computer Science from [Georgia Institute of Technology](https://www.gatech.edu/), and a PhD from [Washington University in St. Louis](https://wustl.edu/).
 My PhD thesis focused on cancer imaging: